atorias/atorias.github.io/docs/linux_tools/nginx.md

  location / {

 # matches any query, since all queries begin with /, but regular

 # expressions and any longer conventional blocks will be

- # matched first.
+# matched first

  [ configuration B ]